 Upgrade to Composite Main Rotor Blades!

-The VHA 206B main rotor blades use the same carbon fiber materials and construction methods to the company’s successful 206B/L tail rotor blades, which have been available as an STC/PMA aftermarket component since 2009.
+The VHA 206B main rotor blades use the same carbon fiber materials and construction methods as our successful 206B/L tail rotor blades, which have been available as an STC/PMA aftermarket component since 2009.
 Both blades feature carbon fiber skin and spars, an efficient NASA-designed laminar-flow airfoil, and tapered tip.

 The corrosion-resistant composite design contains stainless steel and nickel abrasion strips that cover the entire length of the blade for erosion and lightning strike protection.
 A single trim tab facilitates the track-and-balancing process.
 The VHA blades use the identical installation configuration as the OEM blades, allowing direct replacement without hub modification.

-As of May 2017, VHA 206B main rotor blades are flying in four countries on two continents.
+Certificated by the FAA in 2016, VHA 206B main rotor blades are now flying in more than a dozen countries on four continents.
 Some customers are reporting overall aircraft speed increases of 3-5 kts using the VHA main and tail rotor blades.

 – Transport Canada STC SH16-46 for 206B JetRanger only